maltemaehler/GhostNetApp/README.md

 GhostNet WebApp

-Locate lost fishing nets.
-Create and Login as User to retrieve nets.

-compile project and run tests: `./mvnw clean install` start webapp: `./mvnw spring-boot:run`

-Open with `localhost:8080`
+This app allows the tracking of lost fishing nets - Ghost Nets.
+Logged in users can change the status of nets to let others know, if a net will be retrieved by you.

+Setting up the app:
+Import the sql dump file `ghostnet_dump.sql` to a mysql database.

+Run `./mvnw clean install` to compile and test the application.
+Run `./mvnw spring-boot:run` to start the application on `localhost:8080`.